- It can happen that when you try to access certain files on your PC, you get The file or directory is corrupted and unreadable error message.

 As you would any digital and mechanical devices that store important information, you should protect your external storage devices from moisture, dust, heat, and other forms of damage.

-This is the scariest of all the possible causes of ‘The file or directory is corrupted and unreadable’ error.
+This is the scariest of all the possible causes of the “The file or directory is corrupted and unreadable” error.
 Virus infection may, in fact, lead to consequences far more serious than the loss of your data.
 Today, there are many sources of virus infection that every computer user needs to be extra vigilant.

 Still, in some cases, only select partitions of an external hard drive could be generating the error message.
 The other partitions could be working just fine.
 This reduces the likelihood the error could be a result of virus infection or any physical damage to the hard drive.

-How to fix ‘the file or directory is corrupted and unreadable’ error
+How can I fix the file or directory is corrupted and unreadable?

 This is possibly the easiest solution to ‘the file or directory is corrupted and unreadable’ error.
 But it isn’t the most ideal.
 Formatting the hard drive simply means you are erasing all the files stored on the hard drives.